eviexu2/gon-testnets/README.md

 The testnet infrastructure will include:

-- ICS721 SDK chain
-- ICS721 Wasm chain
+- ICS721 SDK & Wasm test chains
 - IBC relayers
 - Support services
 - Faucets

 Participants will utilize all GoN testnets for feature-testing, and for completing multiple tasks.

-💬 Event coordinators will be available in the [Cosmos Network Discord](https://discord.gg/cosmosnetwork)  #🎨・GAME-OF-NFTS
+💬 Event coordinators will be available in the [Cosmos Network Discord](https://discord.gg/cosmosnetwork)  #🐇┇gon-testnet channel

-There will be scoreboard, discord channel, and more supporting services to be provided during the event.
+📍 A leaderboard will be available at https://interchainnfts.dev/gon/scorecard.html

 ## How to Join